syre-data/tutorials/intermediate/fireworks/README.md

 1. Assets have a `file` property that stores the absolute path to the associated data file.
 2. Metadata we assigned in the desktop app is accessible in our analysis scripts.

-These two ideas are what give Thot so much power, so it's worth thinking about how you can use them in your own projects for a minute.
+These two ideas are what give Syre so much power, so it's worth thinking about how you can use them in your own projects for a minute.

 Time to see what this data looks like.
 In the `recipe_histogram` script add the following